DevilMedlar/ChatGPT-DnD/campaigns/campaign-1/GAME_MASTER_RULES.md

 Meaningful items may track quantity, equipped/carried/stored state, damage or armor values, charges, durability, attunement or bonding, magical effects, curses, and hidden or unidentified properties.

 Do not forget an item's established special effect simply because several scenes pass.
+Check to make sure.

 ## Abilities and ongoing effects